mpedroni/h.analyzer/README.md

 `h.analyzer` is a simple musical harmonic field analyzer built for study purposes (both frontend development and music theory).

+The initial objective is to allow the user to select a scale and see the notes and chords that compose this scale

-Built with Next.js, TypeScript, and TailwindCSS.
+`h.analyzer` was built with Next.js, TypeScript, and SCSS (CSS Modules).

 ## Project setup